 Do you have an old credit card you no longer use?
 If you’re paying fees to keep it open or worried it’s too much of a temptation to keep spending, you may think it’s smart to cancel it—but should you?

 Canceling a credit card could have some unforeseen consequences to your finances.
-So before you take the next step and cancel your card, it’s important to understand how the credit card cancellation process works, and what risks are associated with cancelling your credit card.
+So before you take the next step, it’s important to understand how the credit card cancellation process works, its associated risks, and—if you do choose to do so—how to cancel a credit card.

-In general, you should only cancel a credit card if keeping the card is costing you too much money.
+In general, you should only cancel a credit card if it’s costing you too much money.
 For example, if you’re paying an especially high annual fee on a card you haven’t used in several months, it might be time to cancel.
-You’re effectively throwing that money away if you’re not really utilizing the card.
+You’re effectively throwing that money away if you’re not really utilizing it.

 Even if your card has high interest rates and fees, you may want to consider negotiating the terms on your credit card before you cancel.
 If you’re in good standing with your creditor, you could call them up and ask them for better terms and lower fees on your credit card.
 While there’s no guarantee they’ll say yes, some creditors would rather change their terms than lose your business entirely.

-Another instance where it could be smart to cancel a credit card is when a creditor sends you a notice that your card’s terms are changing and the new terms are no longer favorable to you.
-The good news is, after notifying you that your terms are changing, your creditor is required to give you 45-day window where you’ll be able to pay off the remaining debt on the card or transfer the balance to another card before the original terms expire.
+Another instance where it may make sense to cancel is when a creditor sends you a notice that your card’s terms are changing and the new terms are no longer favorable.
+The good news is that your creditor is required to give you a 45-day window after notifying you about any change in terms where you’ll be able to pay off the remaining debt on the card or transfer the balance to another card before the original terms expire.

-- First, you should plan on paying off or transferring the balance on the card before canceling.
+- Plan to pay off or transfer the balance before canceling.
 If you fail to eliminate the balance on the card, you could get hit with additional fees and interest rates.

-- Next, contact your credit card company and cancel the card.
-You can do this online or over the phone.
-The customer service representative you speak with may try to sway you to reconsider, but this could be an opportunity to negotiate better terms.
-If you’re cancelling due to a high annual fee, see if you can get the fee reduced or even removed.
-You have nothing to lose if you were planning to cancel anyway.
+- Contact your credit card company and cancel the card.
+If the customer service representative you speak with tries to sway you to reconsider, this could be an opportunity to renegotiate.
+For example, if you’re cancelling due to a high annual fee, try to get the fee reduced or even removed.

-- Once you’ve canceled your card, send a letter to your credit card company stating that you are canceling your card and that you require a written reply from them within 30 days.
-Include your name, date, and the billing address associated with the credit card in this letter.
+- Send a letter to your credit card company.
+State that you are canceling your card and that you require a written reply from them within 30 days.
 Documenting that you canceled your card protects you if the credit card company claims that you never closed the account.

-- After canceling, destroy your credit card.
-When you cut it up, make sure to destroy the magnetic stripe and RFID chip on the card.
+- Destroy your credit card.
+When you cut it up, make sure to destroy the magnetic stripe and RFID chip as well.

-- When a few weeks have passed, check your credit report to confirm that the cancelled account no longer shows up on your report.
+- Check your credit report in a few weeks.
+You’ll want to confirm that the cancelled account no longer shows up on your report.
 You can get a free, federally authorized credit report once a year.

-Whether you’re overwhelmed with debt, want to avoid spending temptations, or you’ve paid off all your cards and just want to get rid of some, cancelling your credit card might seem like a good idea.
-But cancelling your card won’t actually help you get rid of your debt or avoid your temptation to spend.
+Now that you know how to cancel a credit card, you’re probably wondering whether it’s a good idea to do so.
+First of all, it won’t help you get rid of your debt or avoid your temptation to spend.
 In fact, it could have negative effects on your credit and put you in a worse financial position.
 That’s why it’s usually better to keep the card open and continue paying the small recurring fee that comes with it.

 If you’re thinking of cancelling your card because you don’t want to get into more debt, it’s more important that you deal with the root of the problem.
 Depending on how much you owe, there are several solutions that could help you end your debt stress without the negative effects of cancelling your card.